robotlovesyou/tell/README.md

 ./tell -f a.json --html_out doc.html
 ```

-You can then activate the VNC desktop, open firefox and open the generated file in /home/workspace/tell/build/doc.html
+You can then activate the VNC desktop, open firefox and open the generated file by visiting the url file:///home/workspace/tell/build/doc.html

 ## Code Organisation